Devgrapher/devgrapher.com/wp-content/plugins/list-category-posts/readme.txt

     set a different tag (instead of the div) and a specific class (instead of lcp-customfield).

+* **customfield_display_glue** - Specify the text to appear between two custom fields if displayed together, defaults to the empty string.
+Not used if the `customfield_display_separately` parameter is defined.

+* **customfield_display_separately** - Display the custom fields separately.
+    Each custom field is displayd within its own tag (see `customfield_tag`).
+    Defaults to 'no', set to 'yes' to enable.
+Superseeds the `customfield_display_glue` parameter when enabled.

 * **customfield_display_name** - To use with `customfield_display`.
     Use it to just print the value of the Custom field and not the name.
 Example: